-Data from the purse-seine fishery is compiled from 3 data sources: 1) IATTC and National Program observer data, 2) vessel logbook data extracted by staff at the Commission's field offices in Latin American tuna ports, and 3) cannery data.
-The observer data from the large-vessel (Class 6) fishery are the most comprehensive in terms of bycatch species, since the 1992 Agreement on the Conservation of Dolphins (the La Jolla Agreement) has required an observer be placed on all trips for Class- 6 vssels since 1993.
-An historical perspective of bycatch data collection from the observer programs was recently published and is described in IATTC Special Report 25.
-Observers of the IATTC and the various National Programs provide detailed bycatch data by species, catch, disposition and effort for the exact fishing position (i.e., the latitude and longitude of the purse-seine set).
+Data from the purse-seine fishery is compiled from 3 data sources: 1) IATTC and National Program observer programs, 2) vessel logbooks that are obtained by staff at the Commission's field offices in Latin American tuna ports, and 3) canneries.
+The observer data from the large-vessel (Class 6) fishery are the most comprehensive in terms of bycatch species, since the 1992 Agreement on the Conservation of Dolphins (the La Jolla Agreement) has required an observer be onboard for all trips for Class- 6 vessels since 1993.
+An historical perspective of bycatch data collection from the observer programs is described in IATTC Special Report 25.
+Observers working in the IATTC and the various National Programs provide detailed bycatch data by species, catch, disposition and effort for the exact fishing position (i.e., the latitude and longitude of the purse-seine set).
 Both the fisher-completed logbook and cannery datasets contain very limited data on bycatch species as reporting is primarily focused on commercially important tuna species.
-The logbook data, like the observer data, includes the exact fishing position, but limited effort data are recorded with only one entry per day, regardless of the number of sets made.
+The logbook data, like the observer data, includes exact fishing positions.
 The cannery (or "unloading") data do not have an exact fishing position but rather a broad geographic region where fish were caught (e.g., the eastern Pacific or western Pacific Ocean).
 These data contain bycatch species only if they were retained in a purse-seine well during the fishing operation.

-Smaller (Class 1-5) purse-seine vessels are not systematically required to carry observers, except under specific circumstances (e.g., certification purposes, fishing during closure periods).
+Smaller (Class 1-5) purse-seine vessels are not required to carry observers, except under specific circumstances (e.g., certification purposes, fishing during closure periods).
 The primary sources of unobserved data are logbook records, cannery unloading records, and port sampling by IATTC field office staff, all of which focus on tuna species.
-The FAD form, a logbook designed in late 2018 to be used by skippers of small vessels fishing on FADs, is also a source of unobserved data for tunas and sensitive species groups, but bycatch data is currently of little use for the purposes of this report as data are aggregated into broad taxonomic groups and data quality is uncertain.
-As such, there is limited information recorded on interactions with bycatch species by smaller vessels.
+The FAD form, a logbook designed in late 2018 to be used by skippers of small vessels fishing on FADs, is also a source of unobserved data for tunas and sensitive species groups, but bycatch data from this form is currently of little use for the purposes of the ecosystem considerations report as data are aggregated into broad taxonomic groups and data quality is uncertain.
+As such, there is limited information recorded on interactions with bycatch species by smaller purse-seine vessels.
 In recent years there has been an increase in the number of smaller vessels that have carried observers.
-This is due to AIDCP requirements for fishing during closure periods for Class 6 purse-seine vessels, a desire for dolphin-safe fishery certification, an IATTC pilot project trialing the efficacy of electronic monitoring methodologies (SAC-11-11), and a voluntary observer program for smaller vessels established by the Tuna Conservation Group (TUNACONS)-a consortium of Ecuadorian tuna fishing companies-that began in 2018.
-The minimum observer-derived catch reported by observers for bycatch species by small vessel trips are included in this report (Table J-8) to provide the basic information currently available for this fishery, with a view to expanding reporting on this fishery as data provision is hoped to improve in future.
-In 2022, most trips (66%) made by smaller vessels were unobserved, 27% were from the voluntary TUNACONS observer program, 5% from the Ecuadorian National Observer program, 2% from the IATTC observer program and 1% from the Colombian National Observer program.
+This is due to AIDCP requirements for these vessels to fish during closure periods for Class 6 purse-seine vessels, a desire for dolphin-safe fishery certification, an IATTC pilot project trialing the efficacy of electronic monitoring methodologies (SAC-11-11), and a voluntary observer program for smaller vessels established by the Tuna Conservation Group (TUNACONS)-a consortium of Ecuadorian tuna fishing companies that began in 2018.
+The minimum observer-derived catch reported by observers for bycatch species by small vessel trips are included in this report (Table J-8) to provide rudimentary information currently available for this fishery, with a view to expanding reporting on this fishery as data provision is hoped to improve in future.
+In 2023, most trips (56%) made by smaller vessels were unobserved, 34% were from the voluntary TUNACONS observer program, 6% from the Ecuadorian National observer program, and 4% from the IATTC observer program.